Steckschwein/steckschwein.github.io/content/software/index.md

 ![steckOS pwd, mkdir, rmdir, rm command output](images/pwd_mkdir_rmdir_rm.png)

-These commands do what their Unix/Linux/DOS counterparts do.
+These commands do pretty much what you think they do.

 #### up